Blackout Baby

 1

-Gauthier, M. 2021, Saved by a song: the art and healing power of songwriting, First edn, New York, NY: St. Martin's Essentials.
+Gauthier, M. 2021.
+Saved by a song: the art and healing power of songwriting.
+New York: St. Martin's Essentials.

-Wu, T. 2016, The attention merchants: the epic scramble to get inside our heads, First edn, New York, NY: Alfred A. Knopf.
+Wu, T. 2016.
+The attention merchants: the epic scramble to get inside our heads.
+New York: Alfred A. Knopf.

 Discography